redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ### Repository

-Now we have all the pieces that we need to create a *repository*.
-The *Repository* is the main interface into Redis OM.
+Now we have all the pieces that we need to create a **repository**.
+A `Repository` is the main interface into Redis OM.
 It gives us the methods to read, write, and remove a specific `Entity`.
-Create a `Repository` in `person.js` and make sure it's exported as you'll need it when we get into the Express stuff:
+Create a `Repository` in `person.js` and make sure it's exported as you'll need it when we start implementing out API:

 ```javascript
 /* use the client to create a Repository just for Persons */
 export const personRepository = client.fetchRepository(personSchema)
 ```

-We're almost done with setting up our `Repository`.
-But we still need to create an index or we won't be able to search on anything.
-We do that by calling `.createIndex`.
-If an index already exists and it's the same, this function won't do anything.
+We're almost done with setting up our repository.
+But we still need to create an index or we won't be able to search.
+We do that by calling `.createIndex()`.
+If an index already exists and it's identical, this function won't do anything.
 If it's different, it'll drop it and create a new one.
-Add a call to `.createIndex` to `person.js`:
+Add a call to `.createIndex()` to `person.js`:

 ```javascript
 /* create the index for Person */